 Further, EngenderHealth’s Men As Partners (MAP) methodology, introduced to Ethiopia in 2007, demonstrated significant reductions in reported SGBV and is an important element of EngenderHealth’s gender-transformative programming globally.

-A Rights-Based Approach for Enhancing Sexual and Reproductive Health and Rights program is designed to ensure all people can fulfill their SRHR.
-The program is funded by The Swedish International Development Cooperation Agency and implemented in close partnership with the Ethiopian Women Lawyers Association and government partners.
-Through this program, we are creating awareness and facilitating policy dialogues to ensure local policymakers and implementers support those whose rights have been violated—particularly in instances of SGBV.
-The program is developing legal frameworks, trainings, and a systems approach that coordinates SGBV response across health, justice, education, and other departments.
-EngenderHealth is training educators, healthcare providers, and decision makers to increase awareness of and access to SRHR services for young people.
+A Rights-Based Approach for Enhancing Sexual and Reproductive Health and Rights program was designed to ensure all people can fulfill their SRHR.
+The program was funded by The Swedish International Development Cooperation Agency and implemented in close partnership with the Ethiopian Women Lawyers Association and government partners.
+Through this program, we created awareness and facilitated policy dialogues to ensure local policymakers and implementers support those whose rights have been violated—particularly in instances of SGBV.
+The program developed legal frameworks, trainings, and a systems approach that coordinates SGBV response across health, justice, education, and other departments.
+EngenderHealth trained educators, healthcare providers, and decision makers to increase awareness of and access to SRHR services for young people.